Insurance Claim Glossary: Plain English Definitions

-Every insurance term you will encounter during a property claim, defined in one sentence each.
+Common insurance terms encountered during a property claim, defined in one sentence each.
 No jargon, no legalese — just clear definitions.

 Insurance has its own language.
 Adjusters, attorneys, and contractors use these terms daily.
-You should not have to guess what they mean.
-Here are the 50 terms you are most likely to encounter during a property insurance claim, defined in plain English.
+Below are the terms an insured is most likely to encounter during a property insurance claim, defined in plain English.

 A